aoloe/htdocs-contesto/README.md

 - should there be a way to go back to the splash screen?
 - do we really want the (c) at the end and the flags with languages?
 - in services there are two submenus... are they really needed? if yes how to manage / check the url and the menues?
-- should the splash screen image be bigger?
+- should the splash screen image be bigger? -> anchor the slider to the bottom of the page